Handyman License Requirements by State

 | Oregon | $1,000 A person working on one structure or project, under one or more contracts, when the aggregate price of all contracts for labor, materials, and all other items is less than $1,000 and the work is of a casual, minor, or inconsequential nature is exempt from Oregon Construction Contractors Board (CCB) licensure under ORS 701.010(4). | Portland · Salem · Eugene · Gresham · Hillsboro |

-| Pennsylvania | $5,000 Handymen and home improvement contractors are exempt from Pennsylvania's Home Improvement Consumer Protection Act (HICPA) registration if they perform less than $5,000 in gross annual revenue from home improvement work on residential properties in a calendar year.
-This threshold is based on annual aggregate revenue, not per-project value.
-For example, two $3,000 jobs in the same calendar year would trigger the $5,000 threshold and require registration. | Philadelphia · Pittsburgh · Allentown · Erie · Reading |
+| Pennsylvania | $5,000 Pennsylvania's Home Improvement Consumer Protection Act (HICPA) exempts contractors earning less than $5,000 per year in gross revenue from home improvement work on residential property.
+The threshold is annual gross revenue, not per-job price.
+Once annual revenue reaches $5,000, registration is required for all subsequent contracts. | Philadelphia · Pittsburgh · Allentown · Erie · Reading |

 | Vermont | $10,000 Vermont exempts residential construction work valued at $10,000 or less (total contract value including labor and materials) from state registration requirements.
 Work exceeding $10,000 requires registration with the Vermont Office of Professional Regulation.
 The exemption applies to residential dwelling units and buildings with four or fewer residential units. | Burlington · South Burlington · Rutland · Essex Junction · Bennington |